Chifferi Pasta: A Complete Guide to Cooking, Sauces, and Recipes

 Whole wheat and high-fiber options

-Whole wheat type contains more fiber than refined versions.
+Whole-wheat types contain more fiber than refined versions.
 This helps slow digestion, supports gut health, and improves blood sugar control.
 It also increases fullness after meals.

 Gluten-free chifferi pasta